The Ultimate 10 Days In Italy Itinerary

 The 17 foot sculpture is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.
 David was commissioned for a niche of the Duomo.

-Click here to pre-book a timed entry ticket, which I highly recommend doing.
+Click here to pre-book a timed entry ticket, which I highly recommend doing to avoid long lines.
 Be sure to get in the right line for your time slot when you arrive.
-You may also want to book a guided tour.

 2. San Marco Monastery